 |Your Choice||ELECTIVE||2 rotations|

-In summary, during the 3 years of residency, a resident will spend approximately 12 months at MSMC, 13 months at EHC, 7 months on the Rehabilitation Services at the VAMC, and 4 months on an elective.
-Electives may be taken within the Mt.
-Sinai system or at outside facilities.
+In summary, during the 3 years of residency, a resident will spend approximately 12 months at Mount Sinai, 13 months at Elmhurst Hospital Center, 7 months on the Rehabilitation Services at the Veterans Administration Medical Center (VAMC), and 4 months on an elective.
+Electives may be taken within the Mount Sinai system or at outside facilities.

 Resident supervision is provided by the full-time and part-time medical staff of the affiliated hospitals, who all have faculty appointments at the Department of Rehabilitation Medicine, Icahn School of Medicine at Mount Sinai.
 Residents, while on the inpatient units, are usually assigned between 10-13 patients.
 Senior residents are expected to participate in the mentoring of the more junior residents.
 Two of the senior residents are selected by the faculty and residents to serve as Chief Residents.
 The department also sponsors an accredited residency training program in spinal cord injury medicine and a non-accredited fellowship in sports and spine rehabilitation.